Pricing · 2 min read · By The Toolbox Pro

 How to Get a Fair Price and Avoid Overpaying

-More importantly, check that your handyman carries liability insurance.
-Most reputable pros carry at least $1 million in general liability coverage.
-This protects you if something gets damaged during the job.
-Also, platforms like The Toolbox Pro pre-screen handymen for insurance and reviews.
-Using a vetted platform saves you time and reduces the risk of hiring someone unreliable.
+Verify your handyman carries liability insurance, ideally $1 million or more.
+This protects you if damage happens.
+Platforms like The Toolbox Pro screen for insurance and reviews.
+Using a vetted service saves time and cuts risk.

 The Bottom Line